VDE-Meso/VDE-Meso/README.md

 Wir sind VDE Medizinprodukte und Software (VDE MeSo) und helfen Dir bei der CE-Zertifizierung Deiner Software als Medizinprodukt.

-We are VDE Medical Devices and Software (VDE MeSo) and help you with the CE certification of your software as a medical device.

 <details><summary>Deutscher Inhalt</summary>